aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 #### Input Variables Validation

-The role automatically validates all inputs.
+The role automatically validates all inputs specified above.
 Any validation errors will block further processing.

 !!! warning
     The presence of the same `serial_number` or `system_mac_address` values for multiple EOS devices may lead to unexpected results (or even network outages) on CloudVision due to the possibility of pushing the configuration of one device to another.